-Create the user and group that will administrate the interchange repository.
-For this document, it will be the interch user, (which has already been created by the RPM installation, if you use that).
+Create the user and group that will administrate the Interchange repository.
+For this document, it will be the interch user, (which was setup during the installation of Interchange).
 But if you understand the mechanics of Unix users/groups, then you can use whatever username and group scheme you prefer.
-For example, some create a cvs user and cvs group, then add the interchange user and catalog owner to it's group and/or vise-versa.
-The integration of interchange and CVS in the latter portion of this document will require that the CVS user has some write capability to the catalog directory.
+For example, some create a cvs user and add it to the same group that interchange uses (e.g. interch), or add the Interchange user and catalog owner to its group or vice-versa.
+The integration of Interchange and CVS in the latter portion of this document will require that the CVS user can write to the catalog directory.